Production of GeV-scale heavy neutral leptons in 3-body decays. Comparison with the PYTHIA approach: Introduction

-So, there are two possible answers to the question "why do we not observe particles of new physics in experiments?"
+So, two possible answers can be formulated to the question "why do we not observe particles of new physics in experiments?"
 The first answer is the following.
-The new particles are very heavy (e.g., with mass $m_X\gtrsim 100$ TeV) and can not be produced in modern accelerators like LHC.
+The new particles are very heavy and can't be produced in modern accelerators like the LHC.
 To detect them one has to build more powerful and more expensive accelerators (we need energy frontier experiments).
 However, there is another possibility.
-The particles of new physics can be light particles (with a mass below or of the order of the electroweak scale) that feebly interact with SM particles.
-The last case is very interesting for the experimental search of the new physics just now, see e.g. \cite{Gorka}.
-To search for the rare interactions of feebly interacting hypothetical particles, we need intensity frontier experiments.
+The particles of new physics can be light (with a mass below or of the order of the electroweak scale) that feebly interact with the SM particles.
+The last case is very interesting for the experimental search for new physics right now, see e.g. \cite{Gorka}.
+To search for rare interactions of feebly interacting hypothetical particles, the intensity frontier experiments are needed.
 These experiments aim to create high-intensity particle beams and use large detectors \cite{Beacham}.
-Several such intensity frontiers experiments have been proposed in recent years: DUNE \cite{LBNE}, NA62 \cite{Mermod,NA62,Drewes}, SHiP \cite{Alekhin,SHiP}, etc.
+Several such intensity frontier experiments have been proposed in recent years: DUNE \cite{LBNE}, NA62 \cite{Mermod,NA62,Drewes}, SHiP \cite{Alekhin,SHiP}, etc.

 We do not know what are the properties of the new particles.
-They can be new scalars, pseudoscalars, vectors or fermions.
+They can be new scalars, pseudoscalars, vectors or fermions, see \cite{Alekhin,MatPhysCase} for a review.
 Each of these options has to be tested in experiments.
-From a theoretical point of view, there are three possible choices of the new renormalized Lagrangian of the interaction of new particles with SM particles.
+From a theoretical point of view, there are three possible choices of the new renormalized Lagrangian of the interaction of new particles with the SM particles.
 These interactions are called portals.
-There are scalar, vector and heavy neutral leptons renormalized portals.
-It means the new interaction can be observed at any energy scale, including energy scale below EW scale.
-There are also other portals of high-dimensional operators such as the portal of pseudoscalar particles (axion-like particles), or Chern-Simons like (parity odd) interaction of electroweak gauge bosons with a new vector field \cite{Alekhin}.
-These interactions will be less important the lower the energy scale.
+There are scalar (e.g. \cite{Patt,Bezr,Boiar}), vector (e.g. \cite{Okun,Bob,Langacker}) and heavy neutral leptons renormalized portals.
+It means the new interaction can be observed at any energy scale, including that below the EW scale.
+There are also other portals of high-dimensional operators such as the portal of pseudoscalar particles (axion-like particles), see e.g. \cite{Peccei, Weinberg, Wilczek} and \cite{Kiwoon} for a review, or Chern-Simons like (parity odd) interaction of electroweak gauge bosons with a new vector field (e.g. \cite{Anastasopoulos,Antoniadis}).
+The lower the energy scale is, the less important these interactions will be.

-In this paper, we will consider extending the SM by neutrino singlets with right chirality, which extremely faintly interact with SM particles.
-Such right-handed neutrinos are called sterile neutrinos or heavy neutral leptons (HNL).
+In this paper, we consider extending the SM by neutrino singlets with right chirality, which extremely faintly interact with the SM particles.
+Such right-handed neutrinos are called sterile neutrinos or heavy neutral leptons (HNLs).